marnec/ML/docs/pages/ML-30-DeepLearningSofisticatedOpt.md

     <figcaption>Figure 56.
 Exponentially weighted average applied to raw data with different values of $\beta$</figcaption>
 </figure>

 As we can see in <a href="#fig:ewa">Figure 56</a>, increasing values of $\beta$ will produce smoother trends but on the flipside, we can notice that the smoothest trend is also shifted towards the right, since the rolling windows (the number of days on which each point is averaged on) is bigger and adapts more slowly to how the temperature changes.
-In fact, by setting a large $\beta$, we are giving a greater weight to the temperatures that have come before ($v_t$) and a smaller weight to the current temperature.
+In fact, by setting a large $\beta$, we are giving a greater weight to the temperatures that have come before ($v_\tau$) and a smaller weight to the current temperature.

 The equation in $\eqref{eq:ewa}$ is how you implement an **exponentially weighted moving average** or exponentially weighted average for short.
 The reason why they are called exponentially weighted averages become clear if we look at how $v_n$ is computed, let's take $v_{100}$: